 Soakaway & Percolation Testing

-What is the Relationship between Soakaways & Percolation Testing?
+What is the Difference between Soakaway & Percolation Testing?

 What is a Percolation Test?

 The test determines the rates within which the soil absorbs a known amount of water.
-This is required to ensure that the land intended for the soakaway is suitable for this use.
+This is required to ensure that the land intended for the septic tank and drainage field is suitable for this use.
 This is important because if the ground is too wet or too impermeable the wastewater will not be able to pass into it and will return to the septic tank.

 A Percolation Test is always required prior to the installation of septic tanks.